h4yn0nnym0u5e/Audio/docs/bufferedPlayRec.md

 ## Constraints
 ### Memory buffers
 Each object _must_ have its own memory buffer to hold audio data awaiting playback or storage to the filesystem.
 The larger the buffer the more resilience the system will have to filesystem (or other) delays, but obviously at a penalty of reducing the memory available for other aspects of your application.
 If you have PSRAM fitted this can be used for buffer memory (see ``createBuffer()``).
-### Yield()
+### yield()
-Transfers between buffers and filesystem are scheduled using the EventResponder library, which is set up to execute them when the yield() function is called.
-The user _does not have to_ add explicit calls to `yield()`, as these will occur whenever `loop()` is allowed to return, and possibly in some (undocumented?) library functions.
+By default, transfers between buffers and filesystem are scheduled using the EventResponder library, which is set up to execute them when the `yield()` function is called.
+The user _does not have to_ add explicit calls to `yield()`, as these will occur whenever `loop()` is allowed to return, and possibly in some (undocumented) library functions.
 It is almost always good practise to allow `loop()` to return often as this allows internal "housekeeping" activities to occur; if you cannot do this, be sure to include `yield()` calls that execute sufficiently often to keep the buffers updated.

 ### Filesystem access
-Because buffer transfers occur during `yield()`, and this is effectively part of the user's application, other filesystem operations (like reading/writing settings or log files) can be undertaken freely by the sketch.
+The `yield()` mechanism *does not work* if filesystem access is required within your sketch, e.g. to load / save playlists.
+If this is the case, there are a couple of options to isolate the sketch and buffering accesses from one another - see the `System control` functions.

 ### Timing
 Filesystem access can take a significant amount of time to execute, depending on the size of the transaction, quality of the medium, filesystem fragmentation and so forth.
 As a result, functions like ``playSD()`` and ``stop()`` (for a recording object) can take a few milliseconds to execute, as can ``yield()`` if a filesystem transfer is triggered.
-Some effort has been expended to ensure that accesses are spread out in time: for example, if 4 files are being played at once, all 4 buffer reloads should not occur on the same ``yield()``, but will probably happen on 4 separate ``yield()`` calls.
+Some effort has been expended to ensure that accesses are spread out in time: for example, if 4 files are being played at once, all 4 buffer reloads should not occur on the same `yield()`, but will probably happen on 4 separate ``yield()`` calls.

 ## Examples
 These can be found in Examples/Audio/Buffered